MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ## Version History
+- 0.2.52 - Import ProductGoalManager in core to prevent startup NameError.
 - 0.2.51 - Extract clone-chain resolution into reusable utility.
 - 0.2.50 - Extract shared product goal updates into ProductGoalManager.
 - 0.2.49 - Move ``from __future__`` annotations imports to top-level of modules.